 2. I’m freeeeeeeeee!

-After an unfortunate slip-up in the lap of honour, Nations Cup rider Janne-Friederike Meyer’s mount makes an impressive bid for freedom at the Royal International.
+After an unfortunate slip-up in the lap of honour, Nations Cup rider Janne-Friederike Meyer’s mount makes an impressive bid for freedom at the Royal International last year.
 This opportunist grey (not the German’s winning ride) made Frankel look snail-paced as he enjoyed a solo circuit of the hallowed Hickstead turf.

 3. Hug a horse